Eloïse Berthier

 Briefly

-Since November 2022, I am a part-time researcher at ENSTA Paris, at Unité d'Informatique et d'Ingénierie des Systèmes (U2IS).
+Since November 2022, I am a part-time researcher at ENSTA, at Unité d'Informatique et d'Ingénierie des Systèmes (U2IS).

 From September 2019 to October 2022, I was a Ph.D. student under the supervision of Francis Bach.
 I have worked in the SIERRA team in Paris, which is a joint team between Inria Paris, ENS Paris and CNRS.
 My research focused on developing efficient algorithms for optimal control and reinforcement learning, with a particular interest in methods which can be applied to robotics, and which come with theoretical guarantees.